PhoenixTales/phoenix-docs/story/setting.md

 ## Evolution of the Setting

 According to Mike Hoge himself, as he told me, the initial idea for Gothic was the combination of two elements: ideas of the film *Escape from New York* combined with dark fantasy, more precisely: ["gothic fantasy"](/vision/gothic-defined#gothic-fantasy).
 Many people used to think that the film was just one of many inspirations, but in fact it was *the* most important inspiration.
 Its role in the development of the setting cannot be underestimated.

+![Escape From New York - Japanese Poster 1981](/_img/story/evolution-of-the-setting/escape_from_new_york_1981_japanese.jpg)

 Mike says, a great idea is when you combine two or more things, which may exist in isolation, but were never combined before.
-Gothic was born through the combination of the film with gothic fantasy and Orpheus was its first working title.
+Gothic was born through the combination of the film with gothic fantasy.
+Orpheus was its first working title.

-![Escape From New York - Japanese Poster 1981](/_img/story/evolution-of-the-setting/escape_from_new_york_1981_japanese.jpg)

 ### Orpheus Concept (1995-1997)